This is the multi-page printable view of this section. Click here to print.

 Caution

-• It will be applied the same way as the Storage type selected when creating the service.
+• It is applied the same as the selected Storage type when creating a service.

 • For a high‑availability configured DB, adding storage is applied simultaneously to the storage of the Primary DB and the Secondary DB.

-1. All Services > Database > Microsoft SQL Server(DBaaS) Please click the menu.
-Navigate to the Service Home page of Microsoft SQL Server(DBaaS).
+1. Click the All Services > Database > Microsoft SQL Server(DBaaS) menu.
+Go to the Service Home page of Microsoft SQL Server(DBaaS).

 4. Click the Add Disk button at the bottom of the detailed information.
 The Add Storage Request popup window opens.